Why scammers love gift cards, BBB, FTC, SSA issue warnings - NewsBreak

 Seeking an independent source means avoiding search engines, which are vulnerable to sites that masquerade as legitimate.

 If it’s a government agency, go to Ohio.gov, or IRS.gov, and use their contact information on the site to find out if you owe money.
-The bottom line: If what’s being told to you seems nefarious, it probably is.Why scammers love Zelle
+The bottom line: If what’s being told to you seems nefarious, it probably is.SCAM ALERT: Beware of recent fake check scam

 Reporting scams, resources to keep handy